khusnood7/Data-Science/README.md

 # Data-Science

-That's an laboratary for my new course of data sceince and here i'll upload the code for it
+That's an repositary for my new course of data sceince and here i'll upload the code for it